 Great if you're vegan or dairy free - not so great if you're gluten free and in particular, if you have coeliac disease.

-Costa Coffee uses gluten free oat milk!
+Costa Coffee oat milk is no longer gluten free

 A dietician's point of view